 If you would like to arrange an appointment with a SuppoRTT Associate Dean, please contact the SuppoRTT team at firstname.lastname@example.org.

 If Occupational Health stipulate that you need a phased return this will determine your working pattern for a period of time and will thus take precedence.
 However, the need for enhanced supervision may still be required.
 All enhanced supervision plans can run in parallel alongside your outlined working pattern.

 - Non-Clinical activity days / workshops which are provided specifically by NHSE that are designed to:

 - Provide information/support for trainees who want to work less than full time.

 These events are free to attend and some are child friendly!

-Details for these can be found in our SuppoRTT Course Catalogue.
+Details of our courses can be found in the SuppoRTT Course Catalogue.

 - Clinical Educational Days and Supported Learning Activities that you can access through either: YH SuppoRTT Programme, Trust, School or NHSE.
 This can include:

 There is no definitive list on what is or isn't available to any specific trainee.
 If you find a course that would benefit your return to training that is external to the YH SuppoRTT Programme, you may be eligible to apply for funding.

 If you have taken Maternity or Shared Parental Leave, you may have access to up to 10 paid Keeping In Touch (KIT) Days.